 Before I complete the last post pertaining to our trip to North Georgia and Southwestern North Carolina...and before I begin our chronicles related to our most recent road trip, I've paused to catch up on a few local bits and pieces.
 Of course, as usual, food is heavily featured!

 I didn’t imply that the food that I was featuring would be gourmet in variety… Laurie and I hadn’t eaten at an “IHOP”, formerly named “International House of Pancakes”, since the late 1970’s when we frequented a location in Clayton Missouri.

-We were out and about and on impulse we decided to stop and have a late breakfast.
+and about and on impulse we decided to stop and have a late breakfast.
 The restaurant was fairly busy.

 We stuck to the basics.
 Laurie ordered 2 over-easy eggs, hash brown potatoes, bacon and toast. ($9.49) The “Quick 2-egg Breakfast” was just the right size for her appetite.
 Not too many potatoes and only a single slice of toast…although I’m pretty sure she would have liked a third piece of bacon.

 I was craving pancakes.
 We almost never make them at home as Laurie just doesn’t like them.
 It’s a texture thing for her.
 So, I ordered IHOP’s “2x2x2”, 2 pancakes, 2 sausage links and 2 easy over eggs. ($8.69) The pancakes were just OK as they tended to separate as I ate them…and they should have held up.

 was slow, probably because they were short staffed in the kitchen.
 Our waitress was OK but she could have been a

 The IHOP in Maryville Tennessee is located at 906 Turner Street.
 Phone: 865-981-9677.
 Website: https://restaurants.ihop.com/en-us/tn/maryville/breakfast-906-turner-st-4412.